Skedaddle Bat Removal in Victoria skip to main content

 Our technicians are trained to determine the phase of the breeding cycle that a bat colony is in.
 This is important because mother bats cannot carry their babies with them as they fly around.
 Therefore, if babies are present, the exclusion cannot take place until the young bats are old enough to fly away on their own.
 Otherwise, they could die from being separated from their mother’s care.

-Bat carcasses and droppings, also known as guano, can pose serious health risks, which is why we include cleaning and decontamination as part of our process.
+Bat droppings, also known as guano, can pose serious health risks, which is why we include cleaning and decontamination as part of our process.

 Why Bats Roost in Human Homes